blackle/quecey-voip/readme.md

 	await call.playPCM(TTStoPCM("this is a test of speech to text"))
 ```

 This works by forking out a subprocess that handles the TTS and its stdout.
 There are two engines: espeak and rhvoice.
-You can specify which one you want with the `engine` optional parameter.
+You can specify which one you want with the `engine` optional parameter, by default it is espeak.
 You can pass your own arguments to the subprocess like so:

 ```py
 def handler(call):